elizabeth-trotter/allforone-frontend/README.md

 ### Project Scope

 This is a `comprehensive project` that consolidates former mini API endpoints challenges into a 10-page web application.
-The focus of this project was to `build out the front end` using `Tailwind CSS` to create a `user-friendly interface` for each API endpoint.
-The application fetches from a fully functional `Web API`, deployed on `Azure`, that can be accessed by other applications over HTTP.
+The focus of this project was to build out the front end using `Tailwind CSS` to create a `user-friendly interface` for each API endpoint.
 This project was prototyped on `Figma` using a `mobile first design`.
-Click [here](https://www.figma.com/proto/P9ZFb3XZKi6OTKlwhIVT3e/All-For-One?node-id=1-3&starting-point-node-id=1%3A3&mode=design&t=H8UrXTEuxcELZiLW-1) to visit the `Figma prototype design` for Mobile and Desktop.
+- Click :point_right: [here](https://www.figma.com/proto/P9ZFb3XZKi6OTKlwhIVT3e/All-For-One?node-id=1-3&starting-point-node-id=1%3A3&mode=design&t=H8UrXTEuxcELZiLW-1) to visit the **Figma Prototype** for Mobile and Desktop.

+> [!NOTE]
+> This application fetches from a fully functional `Web API` that I created and deployed on `Azure`.
+It can be accessed by other applications over HTTP.
+Click :point_right: [here](https://github.com/et120/allforone) to visit the **Web API Repo**.
 &nbsp;